 When framing or roofing, it helps to have the right tools for the job.
-But how do we settle on that “right” tool?
-With so many varieties on the market, we can struggle to figure out which model suits our needs best.
-We recently got a hold of both pneumatic and cordless models from a variety of industry-leading manufacturers and put them up against each other in a head to head Framing Nailer Shootout.
+With so many varieties on the market, we like to test as many as possible to see which performs best.
+We recently got a hold of both pneumatic and cordless models from a variety of industry-leading manufacturers and put them up against each other in a head-to-head best framing nailer article.
 After looking at build quality, feature sets, firing accuracy, strength, and more, we sorted out the pros and cons of each.
-Today, we’re looking closer at the F21PL2 Bostitch framing nailer.
+Today, we review the Bostitch F21PL2 framing nailer.

 - Outstanding driving strength